Sample-Efficient Safety Assurances using Conformal Prediction: Experiments: Robotic Grasping

 With $\epsilon = 0.05$, we achieved a false negative rate of 0.05, and a false positive rate of 0.11.
 With $\epsilon = 0.1$, we achieved a false negative rate of 0.10 and a false positive rate of 0.04.
 The conformal guarantees of our framework hold.
 A plot of the false negative and false positive rates achieved for different $\epsilon$ values is shown in Figure~\ref{fig:dexnet_noise0}.
 As before, the false negative rate is within the theoretical bound, and the false positive rate is reasonably low.

-In Figures~\ref{fig:dexnet_noise0.25},~\ref{fig:dexnet_noise0.5}, and~\ref{fig:dexnet_noise1}, we progressively degrade the quality of the surrogate safety score used in Figure~\ref{fig:dexnet_noise0} ($g = Q_{\theta}(\mathbf{y}, \mathbf{u})$) to demonstrate the effects of a worse surrogate safety score.
+In Figures~\ref{fig:dexnet_noise0.25},~\ref{fig:dexnet_noise0.5}, and~\ref{fig:dexnet_noise1}, we progressively degrade the quality of the surrogate safety score used in Figure~\ref{fig:dexnet_noise0} ($g = Q_{\theta}(\mathbf{y}, \mathbf{u})$) to demonstrate the effects of a worse surrogate safety score or a more inaccurate simulator.
 In fact, in Figure~\ref{fig:dexnet_noise1}, we replace the surrogate safety score $g$ entirely with random noise that is uniformly sampled between 0 and 1, i.e. $g(Y) = \mathcal{U}([0, 1])$.
 As the plot shows, the false negative rate still remains within the theoretical bound.
 However, the false positive rate is extremely high (with values ranging from 0.95 to 0.90), indicating that the warning system essentially always issues an alert.
 This makes sense intuitively, because in this case the surrogate safety score is completely non-informative.
 In Figures~\ref{fig:dexnet_noise0.25} and ~\ref{fig:dexnet_noise0.5}, we progressively degrade the quality of the original surrogate safety score (the predicted probability that a pick will be successful) by adding increasing amounts of random noise.
+(In other words, we progressively decrease the accuracy of the simulator by adding noise.)
 We take a linear combination of the original surrogate safety score ($g = Q_{\theta}(\mathbf{y}, \mathbf{u})$) and the uniformly randomly sampled noise, using weights of 0.75 and 0.25 for the original surrogate safety score and the random noise, respectively, in Figure~\ref{fig:dexnet_noise0.25}, and weights of 0.5 and 0.5 in Figure~\ref{fig:dexnet_noise0.5}.
 Note that the false negative rate always remains within the theoretical bound from Proposition~\ref{prop:safety2}, but the false positive rate increases with increasing noise, indicating that more alerts are being issued and it is more difficult to distinguish between safe and unsafe situations.